kyleconroy/clocktower/README.md

-# Clock Tower: Marty, we have to back, to the future!
+# Clock Tower

+> Doc: Marty, you've got to come back with me
+> Marty: Where?
+> Doc: Back to the future

 The [Wayback Machine](http://www.archive.org/web/web.php) contains a unique history for many websites.
 However, downloading and accessing these archives is tedious.
-With `clocktower`, no more!
+With clocktower, no more!

 ## Installation